 Banknotes in South Africa

-South African banknotes in circulation are 10 ZAR, 20 ZAR, 50 ZAR, 100 ZAR and 200 ZAR.
+The South African rand banknotes are available in denominations of 10 ZAR, 20 ZAR, 50 ZAR, 100 ZAR, and 200 ZAR.

 Coins in South Africa